ashoofly/crossword-with-me/README.md

 # Managing State

-This app uses Redux to keep track of multi-user changes in real-time, and it saves every 1 second to a back-end NoSQL database (Firebase Real-Time Database (RTD)) for persistence so games will be saved beyond browser refresh or restart.
+This app uses Redux to keep track of multi-user changes in real-time, and it uses a back-end NoSQL database (Firebase Real-Time Database (RTD)) for persistence so games will be saved beyond browser refresh or restart.

+# TODO

+* Convert rest of state to Redux